Ishan27g/SWEN90009_2021_DN-Koala/README.md

 A Do-Be-Feel session was run with the client to flesh out the goals for the system.
 The resulting Do-Be-Feel table and a derived motivational model can be found [here](https://github.com/Ishan27g/SWEN90009_2021_DN-Koala/tree/main/docs/DoBeFeel_%26_Motivational_model).

 ## Release notes

-The following changes were made during this sprint:
+#### This release contains the following additions:

-+ Created Do-Be-Feel table and associated motivational model
++ Added Do-Be-Feel table and associated motivational model
-+ Developed personas
++ Added personas for key users of the system
 + Updated specification to reflect our latest understanding of the desired solution
 + Updated requirements elicitation documents to reflect changes from sprint 2

+#### The following files were deleted:

 + Removed meeting minutes (minutes can still be found on confluence)

+All changes have been made on the master branch - no side branches have yet been created and merged, as our workflow is structured so that most documentation work takes place in confluence / google-docs, with only a single team member exporting content to GitHub.